Liberty University School of Law

 The Liberty University School of Law is the law school of Liberty University, a private evangelical Christian university in Lynchburg, Virginia.
 The school offers the J.D., L.L.M., and J.M. degrees.

 History

 The Liberty University School of Law was founded in 2004 as a division of Liberty University, an evangelical school.
 It received provisional accreditation in 2006 and became fully accredited by the American Bar Association in 2010.

 The original dean was Bruce W. Green, who was responsible for guiding the school in obtaining Liberty's provisional bar accreditation in February 2006.
 Green resigned in May 2006 and was succeeded by Mathew D. Staver.
 In 2015, B. Keith Faulkner assumed the deanship.
 He had previously served as the dean of the Campbell University Lundy–Fetterman School of Business.
-The present dean is Morse H. Tan, a Northwestern University Pritzker School of Law graduate who was the U.S. Ambassador-at-Large for Global Criminal Justice, an attorney with McGuireWoods, and a Visiting Scholar at Northwestern University School of Law and the University of Texas Law School.
+The present dean is Dr. Timothy Todd.

 Buildings and campus

 The School of Law is located in the Green Hall facility on Liberty's campus, and consists of 116000 sqft, all of which is located on one level.
 34000 sqft of that space is dedicated to Ehrhorn Law Library.
 The School's Supreme Courtroom contains an exact replica of the Supreme Court of the United States judges' bench.